-The increase in other operating expenses in 2003 over 2002 was due primarily to an increase in fees for professional services, costs associated with leased office space and office expansion and business insurance costs.
+The increases in other operating expenses in 2003 over 2002 were due primarily to an increase in fees for professional services, costs associated with leased office space and office expansion and business insurance costs.

-The increase in depreciation expense is due primarily to the purchases of furniture, equipment and leasehold improvements related to office expansions and moves made during the last 12 months.
+The increases in depreciation expense were due primarily to the purchases of furniture, equipment and leasehold improvements related to office expansions and moves made during the last 12 months.